DataDog/integrations-core/openshift/README.md

 ...
 ```

-You can either apply this when you initially deploy the agent, or alternatively you can execute a `helm upgrade` after making this change to apply the SCC.
+You can apply this when you initially deploy the Agent.
+Or, you can execute a `helm upgrade` after making this change to apply the SCC.

 {{% /tab %}}
 {{% tab "Daemonset" %}}